-In the 2019 Apple Pay Octopus saga one thing was clear: Octopus was living on borrowed time.
-On the eve of the Apple Pay Octopus launch I wrote:
+During the 2019 Apple Pay Octopus saga one thing was clear: Octopus was living on borrowed time.
+On the eve of the Apple Pay Octopus launch:

 Octopus Cards Limited (OCL) has been slow extending the service to include mobile.
 Instead of putting early effort into digital wallet support for Apple Pay/Google Pay/Samsung Pay, OCL wasted time and resources developing the niche Mobile SIM product which didn’t pan out.
 This lag coupled with the rise of AliPay and WeChat Pay QR Code payment empires put enormous pressure on OCL to do something…

-I thought the success of Apple Pay Octopus bought it some time, but on August 28 the South China Morning Post published a story where OCL CEO Sunny Cheung says they will join the China T-Union initiative for seamless transit integration between Hong Kong and China.
-He to goes out of his way a few times to say how ‘old’ NFC technology is:
+I hoped the success of Apple Pay Octopus would buy it time, but on August 28 the South China Morning Post published a story where OCL CEO Sunny Cheung says they will join the China T-Union initiative for seamless transit integration between Hong Kong and China.
+He to goes out of his way a few times in the interview to say how ‘old’ NFC technology is:

-I guess Sunny thinks that QR Codes are cutting edge.
-He is retiring and doesn’t have to deal with the fallout of his misguided OCL management or care about criticism anymore.
+Obviously Sunny thinks that QR Codes are cutting edge.
+He is retiring and doesn’t care about criticism regarding his ineffectual OCL management, or scalping inbound tourists who want to use Apple Pay Octopus.

 There is also the plastic card issue business angle to consider.
-Read FeliCa Dude’s Octopus on iPhone 7 post paying special attention to the Octopus plastic card issue steps he outlines.
-I’m sure the Hong Kong powers that be don’t want that profitable franchise to stay with Sony forever.
-They will work to keep it local which is exactly what the China T-Union PBOC 2.0 spec allows OCL to do.
+Read FeliCa Dude’s Octopus on iPhone 7 post paying special attention to the Octopus plastic card issue steps that he outlines.
+The Hong Kong powers that be would like that profitable franchise sourced locally or in mainland and not from Sony.

-We all know at this point that ‘one country two systems’ is just an illusion.
-It may not come soon but as transit gates and store readers are gradually replaced with newer models over the next few years, those models will all have dual mode support.
-And when the time is ready, OCL will turn off FeliCa.
-Until then, enjoy it while it lasts.
+We all know ‘one country two systems’ is an illusion and Hong Kong is quickly being force fitted into China.
+There are no hold outs.
+It may take a few years, but as MTR transit gates and OCL store readers are gradually replaced with newer models, those readers will all have dual mode FeliCa/PBOC support.
+And when everything is ready, MTR and OCL will turn off FeliCa.
+FeliCa based Octopus has had a great run that influenced transit fare system development around the world.
+Enjoy it while it lasts.